-Chronic lymphocytic leukemia (CLL), on the other hand, does not usually form tumor masses.
-It generally is present in the bone marrow and blood, and, in many cases, it has spread to other organs such as the spleen, liver, and lymph nodes by the time it is found.
-Therefore, the outlook for a person with CLL depends on other information, such as the lab test results and the results of imaging tests.
+Chronic lymphocytic leukemia (CLL), on the other hand, does not usually form tumors.
+It's generally in the bone marrow and blood.
+And, in many cases, it has spread to other organs such as the spleen, liver, and lymph nodes by the time it's found.
+The outlook for a person with CLL depends on other information, such as the results of lab test and imaging tests.

-A staging system is a standardized way for the cancer care team to summarize information about how far a cancer has spread.
+A staging system is a standard way for the cancer care team to describe cancer.
 There are 2 different systems for staging CLL:

 Doctors separate the Rai stages into low-, intermediate-, and high-risk groups when determining treatment options.

-These risk groups are used later in “ How is chronic lymphocytic leukemia treated?”
+These risk groups are used later in Treatment of Chronic Lymphocytic Leukemia.

 In the Binet staging system, CLL is classified by the number of affected lymphoid tissue groups (neck lymph nodes, groin lymph nodes, underarm lymph nodes, spleen, and liver) and by whether or not the patient has anemia (too few red blood cells) or thrombocytopenia (too few blood platelets).